2026 Metropolitan Championships

 Dear Affiliates,

-Please read the below sections carefully, as some sections have changed.
+Please read the sections below carefully, as some information and procedures have changed since previous years.

-We look forward to having your Association join us in this exciting new competition and if you have any questions, please do not hesitate to contact me.
+We look forward to once again welcoming your Association to this exciting event.
+Should you have any questions, please do not hesitate to contact me.

 Regards